-Göttingen Graduate School for Neurosciences, Biophysics, and Molecular Biosciences
+Göttingen Graduate Center for Neurosciences, Biophysics, and Molecular Biosciences

 In 2012, GGNB was again successful in its bid for funding in the Excellence Initiative by the German Federal and State Government to promote science and research at German universities.